jtonglet/jtonglet.github.io/_pages/about.md

 Welcome, Bienvenue, Welkom!

-I recently graduated from Artificial Intelligence at KU Leuven, with a specialization in Speech & Language Technologies.
+I am an ELLIS PhD student under the supervision of Professor Iryna Gurevych at the UKP Lab in Darmstadt and Professor Marie-Francine Moens at KU Leuven.
+I am working on Multimodal Fact-Checking.
-In September 2023, I will join the ELLIS PhD program under the supervision of Professor Iryna Gurevych at the UKP Lab in Darmstadt and Professor Marie-Francine Moens at KU Leuven.
-I will work on Multimodal Fact Checking.
+I recently graduated from the master of Artificial Intelligence at KU Leuven, with a specialization in Speech & Language Technologies.

 ### **Research Interests**